atsamd-rs/atsamd/boards/pygamer/README.md

-# Adafruit PyPortal Board Support Crate
+# Adafruit PyGamer Board Support Crate

 This crate provides a type-safe API for working with the [Adafruit PyGamer board](https://www.adafruit.com/product/4242).